sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 This tells us that you have your very own OData service, being served by the CAP runtime.
 Congratulations!

 Let's pause for a moment to understand what we're seeing here.
-First, there are the two well-known URLs that are standard for any OData service - the service document, represented by the `main` hyperlink, and the metadata document, represented by the `$metadata` hyperlink.
-Note also that these two words are joined with slashes like this:
+First, there are the two well-known URLs that are standard for any OData service - the service document, represented by the `/odata/v4/main` hyperlink, and the metadata document, represented by the `$metadata` hyperlink.
+Note also that these two components are joined with slashes like this:

 ```
-/main/$metadata
+/odata/v4/main/$metadata
 ```

 This denotes the relative path info for the URL of your OData service.
-In other words, independent of what host is to serve this service, `/main/` is the actual relative path for the service document.
+In other words, independent of what host is to serve this service, `/odata/v4/main/` is the actual relative path for the service document.

 Explore the service document and the metadata document now, by following the hyperlinks.
 There are some high-level observations that are worth making here:

 - The service document faithfully reflects the fact that there is a single entity set `Products` available.
-- The metadata document reflects exactly the details that you defined for the entity at the schema layer; this is because the service exposure (in `srv/service.cds`) was the simplest thing that could possibly work, that is, a "pass through" where no properties were filtered out, or added from elsewhere.
+- The metadata document reflects exactly the details that you defined for the entity at the schema layer; this is because the service exposure (in `srv/service.cds`) was the simplest thing that could possibly work, that is, a "pass through" (aka "naked") service, where no properties were filtered out, or added from elsewhere.
 - The types in the entity definition (`Integer`, `String`) have been translated into OData types (`Edm.Int32`, `Edm.String`) in the `Property` elements within the `EntityType` element in the metadata document.
 - The `ProductID` property has been correctly marked as being a key property.
 - An entity set has been defined automatically for the `Products` entity definition, as can be seen within the `EntityContainer` element.